l3dlp-sandbox/webcam-timeline/README.md

----
+===

-To compile, use your Flex SDK:
+To compile the AS3 code, use one of the recent Flex SDK:

 > <http://flex.apache.org/>

-or

 > <http://www.adobe.com/devnet/flex/flex-sdk-download.html>

 And simply run: